pitt-cdm/visual-rhetoric--christyh310/SOURCES.md

-Images from the Yakama Indian Reservation: Most of my images are my own, or taken by my boyfriend Thomas Alexander, and then shared with me.
+Images from the Yakama Indian Reservation: Most of my images are my own, or taken by my boyfriend Thomas Alexander, or taken by Rachel Maxfield on the Yakama Indian Reservation, and then shared with me.

 I have decided to not use this layer as the background, but in case I do: